-Composition and Rhetoric (C/R) has become increasingly important to English departments and the academy in general as critical theories have revealed the integral relations among language, thought, identity, and power.
-C/R specialists employ critical theories (many also shared with literary and cultural studies) to evaluate discourses that are socially and politically productive in everyday life.
-At the same time, C/R scholars engage in the art of creating (and teaching others how to create) such discourses–on the page, on the screen, and face-to-face: rhetoric has historically functioned as a practical art, one as much interested in producing discourse as consuming it.
-Students studying C/R at UHM can expect to learn a range of communicative skills that include traditional academic forms, technical writing, multimedia productions for the web, among others.
-Students can also develop professional editing abilities and enhance the writing they do in both public and private spheres.
-Finally, students can learn to be effective teachers of writing by studying pedagogical theories and practices, as well as histories of rhetoric and of teaching writing–a significant focus of the discipline’s work and one reason why many education majors take courses in C/R.
+At both undergraduate and graduate levels–up to and including the PhD–UHM’s English Department offers substantive areas of study in Composition and Rhetoric (CompRhet).
+CompRhet specialists employ critical theories (many also shared with literary and cultural studies) to evaluate discourses that are socially and politically productive in everyday life.
+At the same time, CompRhet scholars engage in the art of creating (and teaching others how to create) such discourses–on the page, on the screen, and face-to-face: rhetoric has historically functioned as a practical art, one as much interested in producing discourse as examining it.
+Students studying CompRhet at UHM can expect to learn a range of rhetorical concepts, histories, theories, and strategies—by examining works by Ancient Greek writers like Aristotle and Plato alongside contemporary works informed by indigenous, queer, feminist, digital, speculative, postmodern, ecological, and embodied theories of rhetoric (among many others).
+Students should also expect to practice working within diverse genres and modalities that include traditional academic forms, creative and hybrid forms, writing for the public, technical and professional writing, multimedia productions for the web (among many others).
+Finally, students can learn to be effective teachers of writing by studying pedagogical theories and practices–a significant focus of the discipline’s work and one reason why many education majors take courses in CompRhet.

-At the graduate level, students can earn an MA degree with a formal concentration in Composition and Rhetoric; they can also earn aPhD, specializing in Composition and Rhetoric through specific coursework, area exams, and the dissertation.
-Students at MA and PhD levels in Composition and Rhetoric study histories, theories, and practices of rhetorical action–both oral and written, interpretive and productive–in a variety of contexts; they also study how to teach rhetoric and writing.
-Students explore methods and contexts of composition instruction.
-They investigate writing processes, examine the continual shifts in what “counts” as literacy in the digital era, and evaluate teaching practices of collaboration, response, and assessment in writing classrooms and programs.
-They take introductory courses and seminars on the theories and practices of writing, writing across the curriculum, professional communication, assessment, and computers and composition.
-They also take courses in rhetoric and rhetorical theory, often studying intersections and relations among discursive practices and cultural productions.
-Recent or upcoming courses include, for example, studies in Kenneth Burke, postmodern rhetorical theory, the rhetoric of popular culture, writing and difference, and new media rhetorics.
+At the graduate level, students can earn an MA degree with a formal concentration in Composition and Rhetoric; they can also earn a PhD, specializing in CompRhet through specific coursework, area exams, and the dissertation.
+Students at MA and PhD levels in CompRhet study histories, theories, and practices of rhetorical action–both oral and written, interpretive and productive–in a variety of contexts; they also study how to teach rhetoric and writing in a variety of curricular and cultural contexts.
+They investigate writing processes, examine the continual shifts in what “counts” as literacy in the digital era, and evaluate teaching practices in writing classrooms and programs.
+They take introductory courses and seminars in composition studies, composition theory, rhetorical theory, and rhetorical history.
+In these courses, they will study intersections and relations among discursive practices and cultural productions.
+Recent or upcoming courses include, for example, studies in postmodern rhetorical theory, the rhetoric of popular culture, writing and difference, writing center theory and practice, and new media rhetorics.